Froyla Tzalam

-Dame Froyla Tzalam is a Belizean Mopan Maya anthropologist and community leader, who has served as the third governor-general of Belize since 27 May 2021.
+Dame Froyla Tzalam (born July 27, 1971) is a Belizean Mopan Maya anthropologist and community leader, who has served as the third governor-general of Belize since 27 May 2021.

 She is the first indigenous person of Maya descent to serve as governor-general of any country in the history of the Commonwealth of Nations.

 Education

 Tzalam is from the village of San Antonio, Toledo.
 She graduated with a BA degree in Anthropology from Trinity University, Texas.
 This was followed by a MA degree in Rural Development from University of Sussex.

 Career

-She was the executive director of the Sarstoon Temash Institute for Indigenous Management (SATIIM).
+She was Director of the African-Maya History Program in the Belize Ministry for Education and then Director of the Belize Institute of Social and Cultural Research.
+She became the executive director of the Sarstoon Temash Institute for Indigenous Management (SATIIM) in 2014.

 Tzalam was shortlisted for nomination to the Senate in January 2017, but declined in order to concentrate on her work with SATIIM.